Toretto99/Toretto99/README.md

   - ☕ Java (upcoming!)

 🌐 Connect with Me
-- 💬 Let's chat about Python, open source, or anything tech-related.
+- 💬 Let's chat about Python, open source, or anything about tech.

 ### Skills